-The first step of the Wilcoxon sign test is to calculate the differences of the repeated measurements and to calculate the absolute differences.
+The first step of the Wilcoxon signed rank test is to calculate the differences between repeated measurements.
+Next, researchers calculate the absolute differences..

 The next step of the Wilcoxon sign test is to sign each rank.
 If the original difference < 0 then the rank is multiplied by -1; if the difference is positive the rank stays positive.

 For the Wilcoxon signed rank test we can ignore cases where the difference is zero.
 For all other cases we assign their relative rank.
-In case of tied ranks the average rank is calculated.
-That is if rank 10 and 11 have the same observed differences both are assigned rank 10.5.
+In case of tied ranks, we calculate the average rank.
+For example, if rank 10 and 11 have the same observed differences, we assign both rank 10.5.

 The next step of the Wilcoxon sign test is to sign each rank.
 If the original difference < 0 then the rank is multiplied by -1; if the difference is positive the rank stays positive.